-People are coming into care homes with more of their own teeth than ever before as people are keeping their teeth for longer.
-In 1968 it was estimated that 1/3 of the population above the age of 65 were edentulous (have no teeth), this is believed to be less than 3%.
+People are coming into care homes with more of their own teeth as people are keeping their teeth for longer.
+In 1968 it was estimated that 1/3 of the population above the age of 65 were edentulous (have no teeth).
+Today it is believed to be less than 3%.
 Although there is a decline of residents coming into care homes with FULL DENTURES there appears to be an increase of residents with partial dentures.
-For people with some missing teeth partial dentures are a simpler and more affordable option for replacing lost teeth than implants and other complex dentistry.

-Practical advice for the cleaning of denture/s and storage
+Practical advice from Knowledge Oral Healthcare for the cleaning of denture/s and storage

-Physically cleaning dentures with a toothbrush or denture brush eliminates microbial plaque better than inactive methods, such as soaking.
+Physically cleaning dentures with a toothbrush or denture brush eliminates plaque better than soaking.

-Using a mild antibacterial soap or denture cleaning paste.
-(Soap in an inexpensive alternative to denture paste).
-Carers often ask if toothpaste can be used, the reason why a toothpaste is not advised is due to the fact that it is abrasive and causes scratches on the denture.
+Use a mild soap or denture cleaning paste.
+Carers often ask if toothpaste can be used, the reason why a toothpaste is not advised is due to the fact that it is abrasive and scratches the denture.

 Soaking in Mouthwash